creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Local Configs

-Local configuration files are store localally with your application source.
+Local configuration files are stored localally with your application source.
 Typically at the project root in a directory named `config`.

 #### Default Configuration